-Whatever your reason for transferring money may be, sending funds overseas has traditionally been an expensive affair plagued by hefty bank fees.
-However, it’s possible to send money to New Zealand without incurring too many fees and without suffering from poor exchange rates.
+Whatever your reason for transferring money, sending funds overseas can sometimes be an expensive process.
+However, it is now possible to send money to New Zealand without incurring high fees and poor exchange rates.

-International money transfer services which allow you to send money to New Zealand
+Browse international money transfer services which allow you to send money to New Zealand below.

-Use the table below to sort through money transfer services and accounts which you can use to send and receive money to/from New Zealand.
+Use the table below to sort through money transfer services which you can use to send money to New Zealand.
 Use the headings at the top of the table to sort through products based on minimum transfer amount, online transfer fees, transfer speed and transfer methods.

 Banks vs money transfer companies

-In a large number of cases it will often be cheaper to use an online money transfer service.
-Such services offer better exchange rates and lower fees to customers, ensuring that more of your money will end up at your chosen destination.
-Some of the services who allow you to transfer money to New Zealand from Australia include Currency Online, HSBC, OFX, TorFX, Travelex, World First, CurrencyFair, HiFX, Citibank and TransferWise.
+It is often cheaper to use a specialist online money transfer service.
+These types of services offer better exchange rates and charge lower fees to customers, ensuring that more of your money will end up at its destination.
+International money transfer services who allow you to transfer money between New Zealand and Canada include OFX, HSBC, TorFX, Travelex, World First, CurrencyFair, MoneyGram, Western Union and TransferWise.

-To give you a better example of the cost difference between using a bank and an online money transfer service, examine the case study below:
+To compare the difference in exchange rates and fees between a bank and a money transfer company, examine the case study below.

-Case study: Hamish sends money from Australia to New Zealand
+Case study: Hamish sends money from Canada to New Zealand

-Hamish is spending two years in Australia on a working visa.
-He wants to regularly transfer money back home to his wife so that she can pay off their mortgage.
-Hamish has an account with one of Australia’s ‘big four’ banks, so he considers whether he should use his bank to transfer money overseas or use the services of an online money transfer company.
+Hamish is going to spend two years in Canada for his job.
+He wants to regularly transfer money back home to his wife in New Zealand so they can pay off their mortgage.
+Hamish has an account with a popular Canadian bank who allow transfers to New Zealand, so he considers whether he should use his bank to transfer money overseas or if he should use the services of an specialist online money transfer company.

 |Bank||Online money transfer service|